 TCP/IP, the Transmission Control Protocol/Internet Protocol, can be defined as a set of rules, or protocols, used to exchange data between hardware devices connected to the Internet, including (but not limited to) the client and servers computers.
-These rules include all the packets exchange mechanism described above, and a set of specific protocols, a few were mentioned above in this discussion, SMTP, FTP, HTTP, DHCP, each designed to allow the exchange a particular kind of data (e-mail, files, web pages, connection information etc..).
+These rules include all the packets exchange mechanism described above, and a set of specific protocols such as SMTP, FTP, HTTP, DHCP and many more, each designed to allow the exchange a particular kind of data (e-mail, files, web pages, connection information etc..).

 TCP/IP is subdivided in “layers”.
 The above mentioned data exchange protocols “live” in the so-called application layer, the upper layer of TCP/IP (Figure 1-2-5).

 The files remounted from the individual packets are passed to the application layer by the transport layer, just underneath (Figure 1-2-5).
 The transport layer manages, among other things, the fragmentation of the files it receives from the application layer into packets, that are then passed to the Internet layer, and the remounting of packets received from the Internet layer (see Figures 1-2-5 and 1-2-6), to yield files that are passed to the application layer.

 Let us follow the path of an hypothetical file (an e-mail message, just as a matter of example) from computer A to computer B (Figure 1-2-6).

 The e-mail file in computer A is processed at the application layer by one of the TCP/IP protocols, the Simple Mail Transfer Protocol (SMTP).